The Gaping Gill winch: insider tips and what to expect

 Arriving at Gaping Gill

 You will see all the tents and winching machinery etc and will begin queueing along the fence just above the winch tents.
-A volunteer will come along and tell you roughly how long your wait will be based on your number in the queue.
+A volunteer will come along and tell you roughly how long your wait will be based on your number in the queue - the wait times will likely now be short due to the new booking system.

 The winch takes around one minute each way, so each person equates to a three minute wait (roughly, it is usually a bit less) although this time can be affected by weather etc.